spryker/spryker-docs/docs/marketplace/user/features/202200.0/marketplace-product-approval-process-feature-overview.md

 {% endinfo_block %}

-A product is only displayed in the Storefront if it is *approved* and its status is *Active*.
+A product only appears in the Storefront if it is approved, active, within their validity dates range, and exists for the defined store.

 ## Marketplace Product Approval process workflow

-In order for the marketplace product to be displayed in the Storefront, every [merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html) needs this product to be approved by the marketplace administrator.
+In order for the new marketplace product to be displayed in the Storefront, every [merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html) needs this product to be approved by the marketplace administrator.
 The approval process goes through the following stages:

 1. **Submitting the product for approval.** The [merchant user](https://docs.spryker.com/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-personas.html) submits the request for product approval in the Merchant Portal.
 The status of the product changes to *Waiting for approval*.